SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

   INTO TABLE @fli_tab.

 "Excursion: Compatible target data objects
-"In the examples above, the data object/type was created statically.
+"In the examples above, the data object/type is created statically.

 "Creating an anonymous data object with a CREATE DATA statement "and specifiying the type dynamically.